bazmurphy/immersive-go-course/projects/buggy-app/BUGS.md

 ## Reported Bug 1

+"An (imaginary) user of our app has reported that the note "#Monday Remember to take time for self-care" was behaving strangely... the tags didn't look right."

 `/api/model/notes.go` Line 80

 The regular expression is not working properly for the specific Bug Report Case